robseb/socfpgaPlatformGenerator/README.md

 3. **Copy the Yocto Project Linux Distribution files to the partition**

-    The following methode can copy the Linux *rootfs*, device tree and the conmpressed Kernel Image form the Yocto Project to the Image partition folder.
+    The following method can copy the Linux *rootfs*, device tree and the compressed Kernel Image from the Yocto Project to the Image partition folder.
     ````python
     #
     # @brief Copy all essential Linux Distribution files (rootfs,zImage,Device Tree) to
     #        the depending partition
-    # @param copy_mode             0: The User can chose which files should be used
+    # @param copy_mode             0: The user can choose which files should be used
     #                              1: Use compatible Yocto Project files
     #                              2: Use the existing files inside the partition
-    # @note                        Use this method allways!
+    # @note                        Use this method always!
 It checks if all files are available
     # @return                      success
     #
     def CopyLinuxFiles2Partition(self,copy_mode=0):